How to Become a Nurse Administrator

 Step Four: Consider a Master’s Degree

 Having this degree will also give you a competitive edge as an applicant.
-You may be able to secure a position as a nurse administrator with less experience than applicants that do not hold Master’s degrees.
+You may be able to secure a position as a nurse administrator with less experience than applicants who do not hold Master’s degrees.

 Step Five: Gain Experience